hsf-training/hsf-training-cpp-webpage/_episodes/98-code-inclusion.md

 objectives:
 - "Include external code"
 keypoints:
-- "Put your code snippets in `_includes/code/`"
+- "Put your code snippets in `_episodes/code/`"
-- "You can use `{% include path %}` to include an external file at any point"
-- "Partial includes are a bit trickier unfortunately."
+- "There are three different ways to include code."
 ---

 > ## Code includes